Is a 40-Hour HAZWOPER Certification Required for Crime Scene Cleanup?

 “Uncontrolled hazardous waste site means an area identified as an uncontrolled hazardous waste site by a governmental body, whether Federal, state, local or other where an accumulation of hazardous substances creates a threat to the health and safety of individuals or the environment or both.
 Some sites are found on public lands such as those created by former municipal, county or state landfills where illegal or poorly managed waste disposal has taken place.
 Other sites are found on private property, often belonging to generators or former generators of hazardous substance wastes.
 Examples of such sites include, but are not limited to, surface impoundments, landfills, dumps, and tank or drum farms.”

-Does the above paragraph describe the scene of a suicide, homicide, or decomp at a home or business?
+Does the above paragraph describe the scene of a suicide, homicide, or unattended death at a home or business?
 No, it doesn’t.
 As you can see, a suicide, homicide or unattended death at a residence or business does not fall under the definition of an “uncontrolled hazardous waste site.”
 A suicide in a bedroom in a home is not an “uncontrolled hazardous waste site.”
 There is nothing “uncontrolled” about it.
 It is a very controlled scene as the biological hazards are contained.

 1910.120(a)(1)(ii)